znapy/ph_attributes/README.md

 Change in files the time of last modification (st_mtime file stat).
 Different source directories can have different name patterns and time zones.

+Some photo-video managers (f.e. [immich](https://immich.app/)) use the time modification from the file if there are no ExifTags inside the file.
+If you copied files without attributes preserve - these photos are not displayed correctly on the timeline.
+This script takes date from the file path/name and corrects the property.

 # Requirements

 - python3.12+